 It is the policy of MASH to ensure Certified Sober Homes and stakeholders grievances are handled respectfully, appropriately, and professionally.

-The Formal Grievance should be documented on the MASH Formal Grievance Form found at: https://mashsoberhousing.org
+The Formal Grievance should be documented on the MASH formal grievance form found at file a grievance.

 The Formal Grievance Procedure should not be used for retribution or personal/agency gain.

 The Formal Grievance Procedure includes, but is not limited to the investigation, validation of compliant, and recommendation of the Grievance Committee as to the standing of the Certified Sober Homes, recommendations and/or disqualification of their sober home certification.

 Please note: Your grievance may need to be forwarded to a local, state, federal, or judicial authority.
 The MA Alliance for Sober Housing, Inc. DOES NOT address or enforce ANYTHING which would require legal enforcement.
 If your grievance requires further action by an outside agency, The MA Alliance for Sober Housing, Inc. will close the grievance and inform the complainant of the decision.